MadmanSilver/holbertonschool-zero_day/README.md

-Basic Markdown README file for 0x00 Zero_Day project at Holberton.
+This repo contains files for these Holberton projects:
+0x00 Vagrant
+0x01 Emacs
+0x02 vi